thegetty/scores/README.md

 Added `layout` as a top-level class in order to custom style nav bar on certain layouts

 **_layouts/essay.liquid**
-Added markup for iframe viewer
+Added markup for iframe viewer, and passed PDF info in to pageHeader

+**_layouts/page.liquid**
+Removed prev/next buttons, passed short_title into pageHeader for PDF running feet

 **_layouts/score.liquid**
 A custom layout for the primary score landing pages